semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ## Workflows

+### How do I fix the error "Machine type and OS image for initialization job not available"

+This can happen in self-hosted versions of Semaphore.
+The problem is that the agent that runs the initialization job is not defined or is defined but doesn't exist.
+To solve the error:

+1. Open your Organizations **Settings** menu
+2. Select **Initialization job**
+3. Select a valid agent types
+4. Press **Save**

 ### Can I approve blocked workflow triggers? {#sem-approve}

 If you are using a [filter for contributors](../using-semaphore/workflows#project-triggers), you can still review and approve blocked pull requests by commenting with a `/sem-approve` message.
 Anyone who can run a forked pull request can also approve one.